 Hospice care provided in a nursing home, independent or assisted living environment may include additional costs not covered under the benefit.
 Our team can check your eligibility and help you determine what financial options are available to you and your family.

-Payment for 100 percent of prescription and nonprescription drugs related to the terminal disease is covered under Medicare.
+Payment for 100% of prescription and nonprescription drugs related to the terminal disease is covered under Medicare.

 Many insurance policies and other managed care policies include hospice coverage for all or a portion of related costs.
 Ask one of our experts to check your eligibility or contact your insurance provider to learn more about your specific coverage.

 If you don’t have insurance, our team will work with you to identify ways to pay for hospice services.
-Through generous community support, the Avera McKennan Foundation ensures no one is turned away because they do not have insurance.
+Generous community support and the Avera Foundation ensures no one is turned away.

 I live in a rural area.
 Is hospice available for me?

-If you live within a 40-mile radius of one of our hospice offices, you can receive hospice care in your home.
-Avera@Home currently provides hospice to over 60 counties across South Dakota, Minnesota, Nebraska and Iowa.
+Avera@Home currently provides hospice to counties across South Dakota, Minnesota, Nebraska and Iowa.

 If you live outside of our coverage area, Avera@Home experts are still available to help you find hospice resources near you.